-If you have an image you’d like to use for an email campaign but want to make changes to the image before using it, you can use our Image Editor to crop, edit, add text, or to resize images.
+If you have an image you’d like to use for an email campaign but want to make changes to the image before using it, you can use our image editor to crop, edit, add text, or resize images.
 To resize images in the Drag and Drop Editor, you’ll need first to drag and drop an image block or click on the browse for a file option within the image block.
-There are 2 ways to access the Image Editor, Image Gallery, and the Drag and Drop Editor.
+There are two ways to access the Image Editor, Image Gallery, and the Drag and Drop Editor.

 In the image gallery, click on the More options icon on the image you want to edit; in the dropdown menu, select Edit image.